-It's been one year since Trayvon Martin was confronted, shot, and killed in Florida by George Zimmerman.
-Ever since Zimmerman was charged with second-degree murder last April in the death of the unarmed teen, a story that sparked a firestorm of debate over racial tensions, law enforcement, and gun regulations has mostly faded from the headlines.
-Zimmerman's trial opening on Monday in Sanford, Florida.
+Ever since George Zimmerman was charged in April 2012 with second-degree murder in the shooting death of Trayvon Martin, a story that sparked a firestorm of debate over racial tensions, law enforcement, and gun regulations has mostly faded from the headlines.
+Now it returns, with Zimmerman's trial opening on Monday in Sanford, Florida.
 The case hinges on some complex and controversial questions; below are several key aspects worth considering.
 Also see our collection of primary documents and videos from the case for additional background.

 Does Zimmerman's story add up?
 A written statement and police video released last June, in which Zimmerman reenacts the deadly altercation for investigators at the scene, raised questions about Zimmerman's story in more ways than one.
 He seemed to suffer from some peculiar memory loss that night regarding a street in his neighborhood of many years, and his description of the confrontation did not jibe with a prior written statement that he'd given police.
 More details here.